GetDKAN/dkan/docs/source/drush_commands.rst

 dkan:harvest:deregister
 -----------------------

-    Deregister a harvest.
+    Deregister a harvest plan.
 This action removes the harvest plan from the system, but will leave the datasets in place.
 This is good if you are using harvest to migrate content and you do not plan on using the harvest feature to update the datasets.

     If you want to remove the harvest plan AND the datasets associated with it, use the --revert option.